rachelmflowers/insight/wp-content/plugins/media-library-assistant/readme.txt

 == Changelog ==

+= 2.62 =
+* Fix: A PHP Fatal Error when loading MLA Media Manager enhancements for "front-end" use has been corrected.

+= 2.61 =
+* New: For the Media/Assistant submenu table, the QuickTags editor can be added to the Description field of the Bulk Edit area.
+Check the "QuickTags editor for bulk description" box in the "Table Defaults" section on the Settings/Media Library Assistant General tab to activate this feature.
+* New: A new "MLA Custom Feed Example" plugin has been added.
+It allows you to configure and process custom RSS feeds for Media Library items.
+* New: A new "MLA Subscriber Media Access Example" plugin has been added.
+It allows "owner only" access to the Media Library for the Subscriber role.
+* New: A new "Smart Media Categories" example plugin has been added.
+It allows you to automatically assign taxonomy terms to Media Library items based on the terms of their parent post/page or custom post type.
+* New: A new "MLA Multisite Extensions" example plugin has been added.
+It provides an [mla_gallery] parameter to query multiple blogs/sites in a multisite installation.
+* New: For `[mla_gallery]`, a new `no.terms.assigned` taxonomy query option lets you <strong>find items that have no terms assigned</strong> in one or more taxonomies.
+Details are in the "Simple Taxonomy Parameters" and "Taxonomy Queries, the tax_query" sections of the Documentation tab.
+* New: For `[mla_term_list]`, a new `active_item_class` parameter and item-specific substitution parameter have been added.
+An item is "active" if it or any of its child items are the current item.
+* New: For the MLA Text Widget a new option, "Add .textwidget div tags", has been provided to control the addition of `<div class="textwidget"></div>` tags to the body of the widget.
+The default value is true/checked, to preserve compatibility with existing widgets.
+* New: Six new hooks have been added to the "MLA Taxonomy Filters and Actions (Hooks)".
+Details have been added to `/examples/plugins/mla-taxonomy-hooks-example.php`.
+The hooks let you modify the registration details for the Att.
+Categories and/or Att.
+Tags custom taxonomies.
+* New: New hooks, `mla_gallery_initial_item_values` and `mla_gallery_pagination_values`, have been added to the "MLA Gallery Filters and Actions (Hooks)".
+Details have been added to `/examples/plugins/mla-hooks-example.php`.
+* New: A new hook, `mla_taxonomy_column_final`, has been added to the "Media/Assistant Submenu Actions and Filters (Hooks)".
+Details have been added to `/examples/plugins/mla-list-table-hooks-example.php`.
+* New: The pdpDocs API documentation has been removed from the plugin files and moved to the plugin's web site.
+This reduces the plugin's space requirements while preserving access to the documentation.
+* New: A statement about custom templates and option settings being preserved over version upgrades has been added to the FAQ section.
+* Fix: For Visual Composer, a PHP Fatal Error that occurred when "Template Preview" was invoked has been eliminated.
+* Fix: For `[mla_tag_cloud]`, the `order=none` parameter is now handled correctly.
+* Fix: For `[mla_tag_cloud]`, the "no_count=true" parameter no longer generates WordPress deprecation messages.
+* Fix: Registration of the Att.
+Categories and Att.
+Tags taxonomies is now done earlier ("init" action, priority 5) so they are available for use in other theme/plugin code during the "init" action.
+* Fix: When the Media/Assistant submenu screen is displayed, the menu label is bolded when it appears in the default location, e.g., as the last submenu entry.
+* Fix: When WPML is active, **new flat taxonomy (e.g. Att, Tags) values can be created** in the Quick Edit and Bulk Edit areas as well as the ATTACHMENT DETAILS pane of the Media Manager Modal (popup) Window.
+* Fix: When WPML 3.8 or later is active, "All Languages" display is restored to the Media/Assistant admin submenu.
+* Fix: When WPML or Polylang is active, Media/Assistant submenu table columns are properly populated after a "Set Parent" table row refresh.
+* Fix: When WPML or Polylang is active, a PHP 7.X Notice regarding indirect variable evaluation has been eliminated.
+* Fix: When WPML is active, the term-specific language code has been added to the links in the "Attachments" column.
+* Fix: For the Media/Taxonomy Edit screens, the "Attachments" column gives accurate results when the WPML or Polylang current language is changed.
+* Fix: For Media/Assistant custom field table views, JSON encoding has replaced PHP serialization to avoid a security vulnerability.
+* Fix: On the Settings/Media Library Assistant Debug tab, the "OLD PHP error_log" value has been corrected.

 = 2.60 =
 * New: The Settings/Media Library Assistant <strong>IPTC/EXIF tab has been completely re-written</strong>, with a more WordPress-like user interface and new capabilities.
 * New: A new "MLA Login-filtered Gallery Example" plugin has been added.
 It provides an [mla_gallery] parameter to restrict items to logged-in users based on an Att.
 Categories term.
 * New: The "MLA Tax Query Example" plugin has been enhanced to filter the gallery by `author`.
 * New: The "MLA Term Links Example" plugin has been enhanced with an `[mla_tag_cloud]` compatible hyperlink format.
 * New: For the Media/Assistant submenu screen, a new "Show Primary Column File Name" settings option lets you add the file name below the item thumbnail.
 It is in the "Table Defaults" section of the General tab.
+* Fix: A defect in the handling of backslash characters entered in Bulk Edit Area text boxes has been corrected.
+A single backslash can now be used to, for example, escape the handling of content template conditional and choice elements.
 * Fix: For `[mla_term-list]`, empty lists no longer generate PHP Notice messages.
 * Fix: Media/Assistant submenu screen markup and styles updated to reflect current WordPress standards.
 * Fix: For the "Upload New Media" Bulk Edit Area, field values containing plus ('+') characters are now properly handled.